 - Around 6 in 10 UK adults are overweight or obese (body mass index 25 or more).

 - Overweight and obesity prevalence among adults in the UK increases until late middle-age and then decreases in the elderly.

 - Overweight and obesity prevalence among adults in England has increased since the early 1990s.

 - Overweight and obesity prevalence among women in England is higher in lower-income households compared with higher-income households, but in men there is no association with household income.

-- Around 3 in 10 children aged 2-15 in the UK are overweight or obese by body mass index.
-Overweight and obesity prevalence in children increases with age.
+- Around 3 in 10 children in the UK’s constituent countries are overweight or obese.

 - Preventable cancers poster (simple version) (August 2014)